fili/ip.app/README.md

 | `ip` | String | The public IP address of the requesting client (IPv4 or IPv6), or "Unknown" when no IP address is detected | `"1.1.1.1"`, `"2001:db8::1"`, `"Unknown"` |

-## X-Your-IP HTTP Header
+## X-Request-IP HTTP Header

-The API returns with every HTTP request a `X-Your-IP` HTTP header, which includes the public IP address of the requesting client (IPv4 or IPv6), or "Unknown" when no IP address is detected.
+The API returns with every HTTP request a `X-Request-IP` HTTP header, which includes the public IP address of the requesting client (IPv4 or IPv6), or "Unknown" when no IP address is detected.

 The API supports the following [HTTP methods](https://http.dev/methods?utm_source=ip.app):
 - [GET](https://http.dev/get?utm_source=ip.app)